mozilla/addons-server/docs/topics/elasticsearch.rst

     brew install elasticsearch  # or whatever your package manager is called.

+Launch elasticsearch.
+If you used homebrew, `brew info elasticsearch` will show you the commands to launch.

 Indexing::

-    django cron reindex_addons  # Index all the add-ons.
+    ./manage.py cron reindex_addons  # Index all the add-ons.

 The reindex job uses celery to parallelize indexing.
 Running the job multiple times will replace old index items with a new document.